-There’s no denying hotel SEO.
-Your property website is a reflection of your hotel marketing and its overall Google ranking.
+There’s no denying SEO is an important part of your hotel marketing strategy.
+Your direct website is a reflection of your hotel marketing and its overall Google ranking.
 The higher your business appears in the search engine’s results, the better placed your property will be to get seen, picked and clicked by guests.

-But how can you make sure that the right guests find your hotel website when there are so many other property websites out there competing for attention?
-In this blog post, we outline five ways to optimise your hotel website for better online visibility, brand credibility and business results through hotel SEO.
+But how can you make sure that the right guests find your direct website when there are so many other property websites competing for attention?
+In this blog post, we outline five ways to optimise your direct website for better online visibility, brand credibility and business results through SEO.

 1. Keep your content relevant and keyword-rich